Data classes

 ,Dict

-and a number of other types are going to be supported in the future. - Special types from
+are currently supported.
+We're also planning to add support for a number of other types in the future. - Special types from

 yt.wrapper.schema